Planning Geek Forums

 Class R is unique in as much as instead of changing the use of the building to a specific use class, any completed conversion will be treated as ‘Sui Generis’, which means no specific use class.
 This means than any future changes to C3 or C4 for example will require full planning permission.

-However as it will be converted under ‘flexible use’. you can apply again under class R to convert the building to another use within the seven listed above.
+However as it will be converted under ‘flexible use’. you can apply again under class R to convert the building to another use within the six listed above.

 Application process